RobbieZhao/Notes/ComputerScience/CS61C.md

 **How to know if there is an overflow?**

- - If the carry in and carry out of the most significant bit are the same, then there is overflow.
+ - If the carry in and carry out of the most significant bit are the same, then there is no overflow.
  - If they are not the same, then there is an overflow.
  - overflow: numbers are too large to represent
  - underflow: numbers are too small to represent